metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_node_v2_manifest.md

 page_title: "k8s_cilium_io_cilium_node_v2_manifest Data Source - terraform-provider-k8s"
 subcategory: "cilium.io"
 description: |-
   CiliumNode represents a node managed by Cilium.
-It contains a specificationto control various node specific configuration aspects and a status sectionto represent the status of the node.
+It contains a specification to control various node specific configuration aspects and a status section to represent the status of the node.
 ---

 # k8s_cilium_io_cilium_node_v2_manifest (Data Source)

 CiliumNode represents a node managed by Cilium.
-It contains a specificationto control various node specific configuration aspects and a status sectionto represent the status of the node.
+It contains a specification to control various node specific configuration aspects and a status section to represent the status of the node.

 ## Example Usage